edhowland/vish/Syntax.md

 #### Block expressions as lambda closures

-Anytime a block is either assigned to a variable or passed as a parametr, it is promoted to a lambda.
+Anytime a block is either assigned to a variable or passed as a parameter, it is promoted to a lambda.
 You can  think of these kind of blocks as lambda expressions that take 0 parameters themselves.